 Level three (upstairs again) is called: “Our land: Parrawa! parrawa!
 Go away!”
 It’s quite a fascinating exhibition detailing the story of the Aboriginal people following the arrival of British colonists in Tasmania, including the Black War (1828 – 1832).
 Take some time to watch and listen at the seat placed strategically between two films, screened simultaneously onto opposite walls.
 One tells the tale of battles from the perspective of the Europeans; the other from an Aboriginal perspective.
 Most likely a deliberate ploy, concurrent projections make the scene confusing and confronting and emotional, all at once.
 You “betray” one side of the argument every time you turn your attention to the opposing combatant.

 But… we won’t go on and on!
 You’ll no doubt form your own opinions when you visit the historic Bond Store Galleries yourself.
 We were impressed, and we’ll go back again and again.
-Here’s just a few photos from our collection, and we hope you enjoy them.
+We’ve added just a few photos from our collection, and we hope you enjoy them.

 If you have a collection of photos and a relevant story to accompany them, please contact Think Tasmania.
 We love to share new and interesting material with all our readers via the website, newsletter and social media.